Morocco Beyond Marrakesh

 The High Atlas Mountains

 The snow-capped peaks of the High Atlas are so close to Marrakesh that they are clearly visible from the roof terraces of most of the city's riads.
-Within an hour’s drive you can be in the scenic Ourika Valley; bartering at the local market, enjoying gentle hikes and staying at one of my favourite places, the Kasbah Bab Ourika.
+Within an hour’s drive you can be in the scenic Ourika Valley; bartering at the local market, enjoying gentle hikes and staying at one of my favorite places, the Kasbah Bab Ourika.
 With just 15 beautiful rooms, leafy gardens and stunning views this hotel is difficult to beat if you are looking for a mixture of activity and relaxation during your stay.
 Despite being at the very foot of the range there are some jaw-dropping views around the Ourika Valley such as those down the rugged valley or up to the shimmering peak of Jebel Toubkal, North Africa's highest mountain.

-Moving higher up, there are a couple of wonderfully scenic, serpentine mountain passes that you can drive: the Tizi-n-Tichka and my favourite, the Tizi-n-Test.
+Moving higher up, there are a couple of wonderfully scenic, serpentine mountain passes that you can drive: the Tizi-n-Tichka and my favorite, the Tizi-n-Test.
 A short detour from the latter is the historic 12thcentury Almohad mosque in the small mountain village of Tin Mal.
 Naturally the mountains make spectacular walking territory with many hikes launching from the Berberrun eco-property, the Kasbah du Toubkal.
-The views here are fabulous and you can try anything from a relatively gentle stroll around the village of Imlil to a full-on assault on the 4,000 metre summit of Jebel Toubkal.
+The views here are fabulous and you can try anything from a relatively gentle stroll around the village of Imlil to a full-on assault on the 4,000 meter summit of Jebel Toubkal.

 Fez and the Imperial Cities

 Regular visitors to Morocco will tell you that while Marrakesh is undoubtedly worth a visit, Fez is the real deal.
 Step foot inside the medina walls and you are instantly transported back in time.
 A mystifying warren of tight alleyways and medieval structures, it makes the Marrakesh markets seem like child's play.
-The bustling souks are more tailored to locals than visitors but there is still some fantastic shopping to be done and the colourful tanneries have to be seen to be believed.
+The bustling souks are more tailored to locals than visitors but there is still some fantastic shopping to be done and the colorful tanneries have to be seen to be believed.
 A full day guided tour introduces you to the main sights of this historic city and will help you to get your bearings for further exploration on your own.

 Fez, like Marrakesh, has a host of excellent new riads offering a variety of levels of style and comfort, but its atmosphere is timeless and more authentic, making it a perfect accompaniment to a trip to the Red City.